 Still, I got to sit next to her so it wasn’t a total loss.
 I also got to see Ghost again – which I had really enjoyed the night before.
 In fact, I might even go as far as saying that, for a short time, Ghost was my favourite film.
 Honest, it’s nothing to do with the fact the Marina snuggled into me during the sad bits (of which, if you’ve seen it, you’ll know are many) and didn’t protest when I put my arm around her to comfort her.

-Being the consummate coward I was when it came to girls and romance, it would be six more months before I did anything about that, but you can read the whole sad story of my bungled attempt at romance in the Robin Hood article.
+Being the consummate coward I was when it came to girls and romance, it would be around six more months before I did anything about that, but you can read the whole sad story of my second (and final) bungled attempt romance Marina in the Robin Hood article.

 Despite receiving a lukewarm critical reception Ghost went on to become the most successful film of 1990 (fending off other big hitters like Pretty Woman, Home Alone, Teenage Mutant Ninja Turtles, and Total Recall at the box office) and at the time it was also the third most successful film of all time (E.T. and Star Wars being the other two).
-The Righteous Brothers did pretty well out of it too as the inclusion of their ballad, Unchained Melody, zoomed straight up to number one in the UK following the film’s release and secured a coveted spot on Disc (or tape) One, Side One of NOW That’s What I Call Music 18.
+The Righteous Brothers did pretty well out of it too as the inclusion of their ballad, Unchained Melody, saw it zoom straight up to number one in the UK singles chart following the film’s release and it secured a coveted spot on Disc (or tape) One, Side One of NOW That’s What I Call Music 18.